Deltik/SignEdit/README.md

 Since this plugin does not use deprecated methods, it is expected to be compatible with Bukkit v1.7 and newer.
 Unit tests and continuous integration have not been implemented in this project yet.

-### Backwards-Incompatible Changes
+### Backwards Compatibility with Omel's SignEdit v1.3

+SignEdit for Bukkit versions `>= 1.5.0, < 2.0.0` are backwards-compatible with Omel's SignEdit v1.3, but the following caveats apply:

-* Sign line numbers range from 1 to 4 in this plugin instead of 0 to 3 in the original plugin.
+* (_since `v1.5.0`_) By default, sign line numbers range from 1 to 4 in this plugin instead of 0 to 3 in the original plugin.

-  **Note:** In the future, a `lineStartsAt` configuration option may be added to restore backwards compatibility.
+  To restore the original behavior and start line numbers at 0, set `line-starts-at: 0` in `plugins/SignEdit/config.yml`.
+* (_since `v1.7.0`_) By default, `clicking` mode is activated when the player is not looking at a sign.

+  To force `clicking` mode on at all times, set `clicking: true` in `plugins/SignEdit/config.yml`.

+  To force `clicking` mode off at all times, set `clicking: false`.
+* (_`v1.4.0` only_) Sign line numbers range from 1 to 4, whereas they ranged from 0 to 3 in older versions.

+  Upgrade to SignEdit for Bukkit v1.5.0 to have the possibility of restoring the original line number range.